PoisotLab/ms_straight_lines/manuscript.md

 This is called the  *constant connectance* model, because it implies a constant ratio $Co = L/S^2$ for all networks.
 This model was a first attempt to recongize the constraint discussed above: no network can have more than $S^2$ interactions.
 Finally, @BrosOstl04 note that these two models are instead special cases of the same general model, in which $\hat L_\text{reg} = b\times S^a $ where $a$ and $b$ are constants.
+Power laws are very flexible, and indeed this function matches empirical data well -- so well that it is often treated as a "true" model which captures the scaling of link number with species richness.
+However, the parameters of a power law relationship are difficult to reason about ecologically.

 All three of models fit the data well enough, they neglect a fundamental piece of ecological knowledge about food webs: as identified by